-The Adobe Flash Professional Creative Cloud Classroom in a Book presents students with a series of real-world projects to learn techniques, solutions, and tips using Adobe Flash Professional Creative Cloud software.
-The instructor notes are intended to complement the information in the Adobe Flash Professional CC Classroom in a Book.
+The Adobe Flash Professional CC Classroom in a Book (2014 release) presents students with a series of real-world projects to learn techniques, solutions, and tips using the 2014 release of Adobe Flash Professional CC software.
+The instructor notes are intended to complement the information in the Adobe Flash Professional CC Classroom in a Book (2014 release).
 The lessons in this book require assets, including Flash files that are available for download from the Lesson & Update Files tab on your Account page at www.peachpit.com.
-Before beginning to work with the lessons, copy the files to the hard drive of each student's computer as described in the Getting Started section of the book.
+Before beginning to work with the lessons, copy the files to each student's computer's hard drive as described in the Getting Started section of the book.